Learn about the side effects of caffeine and/or the side effects of coffee.

 So maybe have a cut off time for this stimulating beverage.

-Also, lowering the amount of caffeine you consume by switching to a lower caffeine type of coffee.
+Also, lowering the amount of caffeine you consume by switching to a lower caffeine type of coffee should be of great help!

 To a nerve cell, caffeine looks like adenosine.